Samburu National Reserve Safari Guide

 The Ewaso Ng'iro River is the reserve's lifeline, attracting a constant parade of elephants, buffalo, lions, leopards, and crocodiles to its palm-shaded banks.
 Samburu is one of Kenya's best parks for leopard sightings, with several habituated individuals regularly seen along the river.
 The cultural dimension — visits to Samburu communities and interaction with traditionally dressed warriors — adds a unique depth to the safari experience.

-Ready to Plan Your Samburu National Reserve Safari?
+Ready to Experience Samburu National Reserve?

 Connect with verified local safari specialists who know Samburu National Reserve intimately.
 Get personalized quotes and expert advice — completely free.